fuyediao/powerpoint-workbench/README.md

 ## 📝 License

-This project is licensed under the [GNU General Public License v2.0](LICENSE) (GPL-2.0).
+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).

-The GPL-2.0 License allows you to:
+The AGPL-3.0 License allows you to:
 - ✅ Commercial use
 - ✅ Modify
 - ✅ Distribute